Deploy Azure AD-joined virtual machines in Azure Virtual Desktop

 You can enable a single sign-on experience using Azure AD authentication when accessing Azure AD-joined VMs.
 Follow the steps to Configure single sign-on to provide a seamless connection experience.

-You can use FSLogix profile containers with Azure AD-joined VMs when you store them on Azure Files while using synced user accounts.
+You can use FSLogix profile containers with Azure AD-joined VMs when you store them on Azure Files or Azure NetApp Files while using hybrid user accounts.
 For more information, see Create a profile container with Azure Files and Azure AD.

 Accessing on-premises resources